 The company's energy performance in general is considered to be satisfactory.
-Work on reducing energy consumption was highly prioritised in 2016.
-Junckers has therefore become ISO 50001 certified, as well as entering into an agreement with the Danish Energy Agency on energy efficiency.
+Work on reducing energy consumption is still highly prioritised.
+Junckers is ISO 50001 certified, as well as entered into an agreement with the Danish Energy Agency on energy efficiency.

-There will be continued focus on reducing heat and electricity consumption in 2018.
+There will be continued focus on reducing heat and electricity consumption in 2019.
 Several major projects, which are expected to reduce energy consumption significantly, are being worked on.

-3.4 Principle 8: Businesses should undertake initiatives to promote greater environmental responsibility
+Principle 8: Businesses should undertake initiatives to promote greater environmental responsibility

 Junckers has been environmentally certified according to the ISO14001 standard, since the end of the 1990s.
 An external audit company follows up on the progress of the environmental objectives every 12 months.
 Environmental consideration and environmental responsibility are therefore included as a fully integrated principle in the company's operations together with the legal requirements.
-A new standard of ISO14001 was introduced in 2015, and Junckers is therefore in the process of integrating this into the management system.
+The new standard of ISO14001, introduced in 2015 has been fully integrated in the Junckers management system.

 The company has an environmental policy with associated environmental objectives.
 The management evaluates the operation and proficiency of the environmental management system in relation to the policy on an annual basis.
 All employees in the company are informed of environmental objectives and action plans.
 The administrative procedures are carried out by the environmental protection organisation.
-Work with the environmental objectives is in progress on an ongoing basis throughout the year.
+Work with the environmental objectives is in progress on an on-going basis throughout the year.